(Author Unknown)

-Discuss this list with your husband.
-Ask him to check the ones most meaningful to him and then arrange them in order of importance to him.
+And then discuss this list with your husband.
+Have him check the most meaningful suggestions listed below.
+He can then point out the ones that are most importance to him.
 Use this list as a basis for learning his views.
-Your relationship can be greatly strengthened as you use these suggestions.
+Your relationship can be greatly strengthened as you use the suggestions.

 1. Respectfully communicate with him.

-2. Let him know he’s important to you.
+2. Let him know in big and small ways that he’s important to you.

-3. Purposefully try to understand his feelings—even when you disagree with him.
+3. Plus, purposefully try to listen to his feelings—even when you disagree with him.

 5. Let go of the small stuff.
 We all have annoying habits and preferences that are different from our spouse’s.
 (Dave Ramsey)

-6. Tell him you both love him AND like him.
+6. Make sure you tell him you love him AND that you like him.

 7. Either show interest in his hobbies or allow him space to participate freely.
-(Dave Ramsey)
+(D Ramsey)

-8. Protect his dignity on a daily basis.
+8. It’s important to protect his dignity on a daily basis.

-9. Be tender with him realizing he has feelings also.
+9. When confronting him, realize he has feelings also.

 10. Foster an atmosphere of laughter in your home.
 Look for ways to laugh together.

-11. Try not to make sudden major changes without discussion and giving him time to adjust.
+11. Try not to make sudden major changes without discussion.
+And then give him time to adjust.

-12. When you go out on a date together don’t bring up problems—have fun instead.
+12. When you go out on a date together don’t bring up problems.
+Have FUN!

-13. Focus on what he’s doing right, instead of focusing so often on the negatives.
+13. Focus on what he’s doing right, instead of continually focusing on the negatives.

 14. Show interest in what he feels is important in life.